Tax obligations for non-resident owners of real estate

 If the property has been rented for only part of the year, then it is necessary to make a prorate to calculate which part corresponds to income generated from rentals and which part corresponds to income generated from “the owner’s direct use”.

 Tax on real estate.

 This is a direct tax based on the value of the house.
-It is known as LOCAL RATES, COUNCIL TAX or IBI (and SUMA BILL in Alicante Area).
+It is known as LOCAL RATES, COUNCIL TAX or IBI (and SUMA BILL in the Alicante Area).
 All these names mean the same.
-Each Town Council determines the percentage to be applied to the cadaster value of the property.
-Every year, Town Councils increase the value of the tax by applying the percentage given by the Government in the Nation Budget act.
+Each Town Council determines the percentage to be applied to the cadastral value of the property.
+Every year, Town Councils increase the value of the tax according to inflation.

-This is also a yearly tax and there is the possibility –strongly recommended- of setting up a direct debit.
+This is an annual tax and we strongly recommend you setting up a direct debit.

 The person who is the owner of the property on the 1st of January is liable for the payment of this tax.
 So, as an example, even though you sell your property on the 5th of February you will still be liable for the total payment of the local rates.

 PLEASE NOTE THAT IT IS VERY IMPORTANT YOU ARE UP TO DATE WITH THE PAYMENT OF BOTH STATE & LOCAL TAXES OTHERWISE YOU MAY FIND YOUR BANK ACCOUNT FROZEN DUE TO UNPAID TAX BILLS.